Top 10 Best Pixar Movies

 23 Luca

-Not one of Pixar's grandest achievements, but it is still very, very good and a charming edition to the Pixar legacy.
+Not one of Pixar's grandest achievements, but it is still very, very good and a charming addition to the Pixar legacy.

 25 Cars 2

-Cars 2 shouldn't get the hate it has.
-Seeing posts everywhere, people say this is boring but I'm not quite understanding why, people here state that the plot is complicated, and mater is overused.
-People please put your head in.
-Cars 2 has thrilling scenes, and good characters even you are saying.
-And we get to have a full on use with mater, but still focuses on other characters.
-The plot also makes sense if you listen, it's true that younger kids can't understand it but please be excited for what you have!
-And to be fair, the plot is basically about motor oil stuff and how's its running out.
+Cars 2 shouldn't receive the hate it has.
+Seeing posts everywhere, people say this movie is boring, but I'm not quite understanding why.
+People here state that the plot is complicated, and Mater is overused.
+Please, people, pay attention.
+Cars 2 has thrilling scenes and good characters, even you are saying so.
+And we get to see a full-on use of Mater, but the film still focuses on other characters.
+The plot also makes sense if you listen.
+It's true that younger kids might not understand it, but please be excited for what you have!
+And to be fair, the plot is basically about motor oil and its depletion.

-The cars trilogy is mediocre at best but I thought the second installment was pretty good.
+The Cars trilogy is mediocre at best, but I thought the second installment was pretty good.
 Unlike the other two, this one has an original story which expands on the original.
-It's way more intense and action-packed than the other two, which is good becuase those were way too boring.
+It's way more intense and action-packed than the other two, which is good because those were way too boring.
 And let's be real, what is better between a spy-thriller and basic Formula One?
-Another difference is that in this movie, the fact that the characters are cars actually matter, because it's part of the story.
+Another difference is that in this movie, the fact that the characters are cars actually matters because it's part of the story.
 In the other two, you could make the characters human and it wouldn't change a thing.

 8Load More